xvrh/localize-with-spreadsheet/README.md

 ## Notes
 - The script will preserve everything that is above the tags: < !-- AUTO-GENERATED --> or // AUTO-GENERATED
 - Your spreadsheet should be "Published" for this to work
+- You need to have git installed for the installation